-Walkways, sports areas (tennis, basket ball, baseball, soccer etc.), jogging and bicycle tracks, garden and other facilities are located for many kilometers along the Yodogawa river in Osaka, Japan.
-Much of these facilities are in fact part of a larger plan to prevent flooding.
+Walkways, sports areas (tennis, basket ball, baseball, soccer etc.), jogging and bicycle tracks, gardens and other facilities are located for many kilometers along the Yodogawa river in Osaka, Japan.
+Much of these facilities are located in areas that are part of a larger plan to absorb and prevent flooding.

 |Artificial beaches along the Seien in Paris|

 Paris-Plages is a plan run by the office of the mayor of Paris that creates temporary artificial beaches each summer along the river Seine in the centre of Paris, and, since 2007, along the Bassin de la Villette in the northeast of Paris.